Almanac predicts colder winter, hotter summer

 Some other regional highlights:

 For loyal readers of an almanac that also tracks to the minute every sunrise and sunset for the year, the timing of this year's publication may come as a surprise.
 Normally, it hits the stands in mid-September.
+In recent years, its younger cousin, the Maine-based Farmer's Almanac, has published in August and a competition of sorts has emerged, though Stillman said it had nothing to do with the earlier drop date.

 "We've found that folks want the almanac as soon as the issue is done up, right as the growing season is done," she said.
 "It's also time to order oil, wood, salt for roads.
 We've had so many inquiries we just decided to get it into people's hands earlier."